Avatar: The Last Airbender: Video games

 A video-game trilogy based on the series has been released.
 The Avatar: The Last Airbender video game was released on October 10, 2006, and Avatar: The Last Airbender – The Burning Earth was released on October 16, 2007.
 Avatar: The Last Airbender – Into the Inferno was released on October 13, 2008.
 Avatar: Legends of the Arena, a massively multiplayer online role-playing game (MMORPG) for Microsoft Windows, was released on September 15, 2008, by Nickelodeon.
 Players can create their own character and interact with other players around the world.
 Avatar: The Last Airbender was THQ's bestselling Nickelodeon game in 2006 and was one of Sony CEA's Greatest Hits.
 Aang and Zuko appear as skins for Merlin and Susano, respectively, in Smite.
 A turn-based role-playing game by Navigation Games, titled Avatar Generations, was released in early 2023 for iOS and Android.
 In September 2023, GameMill Entertainment released Avatar: The Last Airbender - Quest for Balance, which loosely adapts the events of the entire show.
 Avatar: The Last Airbender characters and locations are also featured in several Nickelodeon crossover games, including Nickelodeon Kart Racers 2: Grand Prix and 3: Slime Speedway, and the Nickelodeon All-Star Brawl series.
-Avatar themed content is set to be released as downloadable content in Sonic Racing: CrossWorlds.
+Avatar: The Last Airbender themed content is set to be released as downloadable content in Sonic Racing: CrossWorlds.
+A motion-based game starring Toph called Avatar: The Last Airbender Earth Rumble launched on Nex Playground on April 28, 2026.